kaddu341/DSA_Project3/README.md

 - When given a sentence, the algorithm finds the word before "MASK" and the word after "MASK" (if either don't exist, they will just be set to null).
 - Then, it searches through the **outdegrees** of the first word and the **indegrees** of the second word and tries to find their intersection.
-- If there are no words in the intersection, the program terminates; if there is only 1 word that is the predicted word, and if there is more than 1 the algorithm chooses the word with the highest probability to replace "MASK"
+- If there are no words in both of these vectors, the program terminates; otherwise, we compute the intersection and (if it is nonempty) choose the word with the highest probability that occurs in both vectors.
+If the intersection is empty, then we simply choose the word with the highest probability overall to replace "MASK"

 **Implementation:**
 - Since for this project we have to use at least 2 non-trivial structures, we will be using both an edge list and an adjacency matrix to represent the graph.

 **Team Roles:**
-- Awwab will write the Python code to parse the dataset and generate the probabilities, as well as the `main` function.
+- Awwab will write the C++ code to parse the dataset and the abstract `Graph` class, as well as the `main` function.
 - Abdullah will implement the Adjacency List and help with the video.
-- Ahsan will do the edge list.
+- Ahsan will implement the edge list.
 - We will collaborate together on the report.

 **Structure:**